 Oklahoma City bus accident lawyer representing injured passengers against transit companies

 You stepped onto a bus in Oklahoma City expecting a routine ride, not a trip to the emergency room.
 Now you are dealing with injuries, medical bills, and an insurance company that wants to settle for as little as possible.
-Our Oklahoma City bus accident lawyers at Hasbrook & Hasbrook fight to hold negligent bus drivers, transit companies, and government agencies accountable so you can focus on getting better.
+The Oklahoma City bus accident lawyers at Hasbrook & Hasbrook Personal Injury Lawyers hold negligent bus drivers, transit companies, and government agencies accountable so you can focus on getting better.

 What are the most common causes of bus accidents in Oklahoma?

 Bus accidents in Oklahoma most commonly result from driver negligence, mechanical failures, and poor road conditions.
-According to the FMCSA Large Truck and Bus Crash Facts, driver error is the leading factor in large vehicle crashes nationwide, and Oklahoma City’s busy transit routes along I-35, I-40, and NW Expressway see a disproportionate share of bus-involved collisions.
+According to the FMCSA Large Truck and Bus Crash Facts publication, driver error is the leading factor in large-vehicle crashes nationwide, and Oklahoma City’s busy transit routes along I-35, I-40, I-44, and the NW Expressway see a disproportionate share of bus-involved collisions.

 Distracted driving Bus driver texting, using a phone, or operating navigation equipment while driving Whiplash, concussions, broken bones